ChangLee0903/D4AM/README.md

 <code>speech_path</code> indicates which subsets that are only used as the training data of the regression objective, and <code>noise_path</code> is the noise dataset used to corrupt clean utterances.
 The second part is the wav path in the manifest under <code>ds/manifests/libri</code>. e.g. <code>../speech_data/LibriSpeech/train-clean-100</code> should be modified to your own root path of LibriSpeech.
-Note that <code>dev-clean_wham.csv</code> and <code>test-clean_wham.csv</code> are our own mixed validation sets to observe learning curves, which follow the same format of original manifest.
+Note that <code>dev-clean_wham.csv</code> and <code>test-clean_wham.csv</code> are our own mixed validation sets to observe learning curves, which follow the same format of original manifests.

 2. Download the pre-training checkpoint (INIT) and downstream recognizers for testing:
 We keep our initial model and the checkpoints of other fine-tuning results in the [link](https://drive.google.com/file/d/1vHJkzB0GSj7YqoD8-Qkqrej9bjQO_fRY/view?usp=sharing).